 Externships are optional volunteer positions within our network of partner hospitals.
 During your externship, you will be trained on how to handle the various responsibilities of your job by experienced hospital staff.
 You will be trained and supervised by staff when you are learning how to properly execute your daily tasks.

 Externs apply their classroom knowledge to a real-world setting to familiarize themselves with the job.
 This program acts as a bridge between your formal education and professional career.

-Sterile Processing Tech, Electrocardiogram Tech, or Surgical Tech graduates can enroll in our externship program for no extra cost after passing your board exam.
+Sterile Processing Tech, Electrocardiogram Tech, or Tech in Surgery graduates can enroll in our externship program for no extra cost after passing your board exam.

 Am I qualified to apply for the externship program?

 To qualify for our externship program, you must meet 2 conditions:

 You enrolled in and passed a program at Altamont Healthcare

 You passed the board exam associated with your program: